 In constant pursuit and in search as how she can further improve patient care, she obtained a Certificate in Coaching and Mentoring support at Lancaster University combined with learning the art of using Clean Coaching enabling her to develop a fast and innovative way to get to the essence of peoples needs.

-The most recent training she attended was the ACT (Acceptance and Commitment Therapy and Mindfullness course in 2016.
+She attended was the ACT (Acceptance and Commitment Therapy and Mindfullness) course in 2016.
 And obtained her Traditional Chinese Medicine certificate in 2017.

 She enjoys travelling to countries to discover fabulous scenery and enjoys experiences the different cultural differences.